CantaraJS/cantara/docs/docs/quick_start.md

 ctra init my-awesome-project
 ```

-...or just invoke `ctra` to perform the same task using the wizard. :mage:

-Either ways, this will create a new folder `my-awesome-project`.
+This will create a new folder `my-awesome-project`.

 Now, let's navigate to that folder.